lab64makerspace/intro2PCBdesign/Overview & Details/Week_2/README.md

 The Activity material may be found [HERE](../Week_2/Week_2_Activity).

 ### For the Content -
-* to learn about PCB schematics
+* Learn what makes an audio amp!<br/>
+* See what it takes to integrate multiple components to make something!

 These questions are (hopefully) answered in this week's [*Content*](../Week_2/Week_2_Content) section.